taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 ## Advanced Actions

 You have learned about actions in a previous chapter.
-However, there are more fine grained details that I want to cover in this chapter.
+However, there are more fine-grained details that I want to cover in this chapter.
 The same applies for reducers.
-Both will be covered in the following chapters.
+Both concepts will be covered in the following chapters in more detail.
 Therefore, it would be a requirement that you feel confident with the learnings from the previous chapter.
 Not all of the following learnings are mandatory to write applications in Redux, but they teach best practices and common usage patterns.
-In an advanced application, you would want to know about these topics.
+In a larger sized application, you would want to know about these topics.

 ### Minimum Action Payload